The best hotels in Saint-Gilles

 Roches Noires is closer, just 2 km from the Saint-Gilles-les-Bains marina.
 Hotel Le Saint-Alexis sits on the cliff above the dark volcanic beach there and the setting is unlike anything else on the west coast.
 The beach itself is not for swimming: waves and currents are strong.
 But sunsets from the hotel terrace are exceptional and it earns its romantic badge without any argument.

-Saint-Gilles's best neighborhoods
+Saint-Gilles's best hotel regions

 Start with Boucan Canot or L'Ermitage if the beach is your priority.
 Saint-Gilles-les-Bains centre is convenient but noisier and more generic than most people expect.